Is there a difference between storytelling and writing a story?

 Storytelling

 Storytelling allows for the use of visual aids, which includes facial expressions.
-There is also voice tone, word pronunciation, along with word or phrase stressing that help aid in conveying sadness, anger, fear, and an array of other emotional sediments.
+There is also voice tone, word pronunciation, and word or phrase stressing that help convey sadness, anger, fear, and an array of other emotional sediments.
 This is also known as voice inflection.

 Another example might be if you are telling a pirate story to a young boy.
-You can use toy props, such as a toy sword or pirate’s hat, while limping with a pretend wooden leg.
+You can use props like a toy sword or pirate’s hat while limping with a pretend wooden leg.
 These visuals enhance the story experience for the child without the storyteller having to create the imagery with words.

 Writing a Story

-Writing on the other hand depends solely on the writer’s interpretation of what the facial expressions, voice, mannerisms, image, and body movement of the characters might be.
-And, that interpretation must be conveyed through words that preferably ‘show’ rather than ‘tell.’
+On the other hand, writing depends solely on the writer’s interpretation of the characters’ facial expressions, voice, mannerisms, images, and body movements.
+And that interpretation must be conveyed through words that preferably ‘show’ rather than ‘tell.’

 In the storytelling examples above, how might you write the scene as an author?